Azure/azure-sdk/docs/java/introduction.md

 #### Enumerations

+Enumerations in Java are extremely convenient, but used improperly can lead to breaking changes to the API.
+This is because often the Java compiler is configured to fail if not all enum values are listed in a switch statement, so with the addition of a new enum value, users will encounter breaking builds when updating their dependency to a newer version.
+Because of this, the Java azure-core ships with the `ExpandableStringEnum` that is the suggested means through which enumerations are exposed.
+Whilst not technically a Java enumeration, it can be treated as such in much the same way, without concerns about breaking changes from adding new values.
+It is also more user-friendly when new values are introduced on the service side before a library update has been shipped, as users can manually create their own values within the context of a single `ExpandableStringEnum`.

-{% include requirement/MUST id="java-enums" %} use an `enum` for parameters, properties, and return types when values are known.
+{% include requirement/MUSTNOT id="java-enums" %} define Java enum types for parameters, properties, and return types, except when values are fixed and will never change over time.

-{% include requirement/MUST id="java-naming-enum-uppercase" %} use all upper-case names for enum (and 'expandable' enum) values. `EnumType.FOO` and `EnumType.TWO_WORDS` are valid, whereas `EnumType.Foo` and `EnumType.twoWords` are not.
+{% include requirement/MUST id="java-naming-enum-uppercase" %} use all upper-case names for enum (and `ExpandableStringEnum`) values. `EnumType.FOO` and `EnumType.TWO_WORDS` are valid, whereas `EnumType.Foo` and `EnumType.twoWords` are not.

 {% include requirement/MAY id="java-expandable-enums" %} use the `ExpandableStringEnum` type provided by azure-core to define an enum-like API that declares well-known fields but which can also contain unknown values returned from the service, or user-defined values passed to the service.
 An example expandable enum, taken from azure-core's `OperationStatus` type, is shown below: